FlyJingFish/AndroidAOP/README_EN.md

 ```
 androidAop.debugMode.variantOnlyDebug = true //If this is not written by default, it is true
 ```

-**Please note that when set to true, the release package will ignore the setting of `androidAop.debugMode = true` and automatically adopt the full packaging method.
-When set to false, there will be no such effect**
+**If this is not written, the default is true**.
+Please note that when set to true, the release package will ignore the setting of `androidAop.debugMode = true` and automatically adopt the full packaging method.
+When set to false, there will be no such effect.

 ### This library has some built-in functional annotations for you to use directly.